scholacantorum/public-site/sing/index.md

     <p>We usually perform in the northern part of Santa Clara County (such as Palo Alto and Los Altos), with occasional performances elsewhere in the Bay Area.</p>
   </li>
   <li><b>How much does it cost to sing in Schola Cantorum?</b>
-    <p>The suggested donation form the opportunity to sing in Schola Cantorum is $350 per singer for the year, or $600 for couples.
+    <p>The suggested donation for the opportunity to sing in Schola Cantorum is $350 per singer for the year, or $600 for couples.
 We strive for donations from 100% of our membership, but no singer is ever turned away for lack of funds.</p>
   </li>
   <li><b>What are the participation expectations for singers?</b>
     <p>Singers are expected to participate in all rehearsals and all performances for the year.
 We understand that illness or conflicts sometimes make participation impossible, but such cases should be rare.
 Singers will have the opportunity to disclose conflicts at the beginning of the year.</p>